First Time Homebuyers Savings Account

 Does the financial institution have to file any new paperwork?

-No. The account holder is responsible for ensuring his or her eligibilty and filing the appropriate tax forms.
+No. The account holder is responsible for ensuring his or her eligibility and filing the appropriate tax forms.
 The financial institution will issue a 1099 as it normally would for any interest-bearing deposit account.

 Federal and State tax chart